Licensed Apple Watch docks coming

 Jurassic World sequel dated

 Jurassic World has been a smash success beyond even the most optimistic projections, this week passing the original The Avengers as the #3 highest-grossing film of all time worldwide.
-It's racked up US$1.52 billion (about S$2 billion) in box office receipts - and it still hasn't opened in Japan.
+It's racked up US$1.52 billion (nearly £1 billion) in box office receipts - and it still hasn't opened in Japan.

 Naturally, Universal will return to the franchise, and yesterday it revealed the date: 22 June 2018.
 No official name has been announced, although Chris Pratt and Bryce Dallas Howard will return, and director Colin Trevorrow will co-write the script with Derek Connelly, although it's not clear if Trevorrow plans to direct the follow-up as well.